c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_tumourpair.rst

 .. note::  **About -t fastpass option**

-     The fastpass option in tumor_pair.py pipeline is meant for quick assesement using exome capture regions and the 1000bp flanking regions.
+     The fastpass option in tumor_pair.py pipeline is meant for quick assessment using exome capture regions and the 1000bp flanking regions.
 The somatic/germline calls are made using one variant caller `VarScan 2`_ with permissive variant calling thresholds.

 .. note::  **-p option Pairs File Format**